Namboboto

 Namboboto is small rural village in Busia County, Kenya.
 It is 35 km north of Lake Victoria.
 The Namboboto-Nambuku ward is the largest of the four wards in the Samia sub-county of Busia County.
-The people are of the Samia clan, a part of the Luhya tribe.
+The people are of the Samia sub-tribe, a part of the Luhya tribe.
 They are predominantly subsistence farmers, growing maize, sorghum and cassava and by grazing animals.